maebob/emtp23_ai-bug-plus/README.md

 ## Introduction

-The language BugPlus can be used to solve logical Problems by placing and connection so called Bugs on a board.
-Because BugPlus is Turing complete, technically any mathematical function can be solved.
-This means that teaching an agent how to solve given problems using BugPlus is comparable to teaching an agent how to write code given a problem specification.
+The language BugPlus can be used to solve logical Problems by placing and connecting so called Bugs on a board.
+As BugPlus is Turing complete, it is possible to solve any mathematical function.
+Therefore, teaching an agent how to solve problems using BugPlus is comparable to teaching an agent how to write code given a problem specification.

 Using the approach described above, we used Reinforcement Learning techniques to train agents to solve a restricted class of problems in BugPlus.
-To do so an abstracted version of a BugPlus board has been used as a training environment.
+To do so, an abstracted version of a BugPlus board has been used as a training environment.

-In order to build out problems and possible configurations in BugPlus, we discovered a need for a visual editor.
+When building possible configurations in BugPlus, we felt the need for a visual editor.
 This is why we also created a publicly accessible editor for BugPlus.

+This GitHub repository serves as a comprehensive resource for BugPlus, providing the the tools to understand and utilize this simple, yet powerful language for logical problem-solving.

 ## Participants